Rajiv Chowdhury

 Biography

-Dr. Rajiv Chowdhury, an internationally-renowned educator and qualified physician trained in global health epidemiology, is the chair of the Department of Global Health at the Robert Stempel College of Public Health & Social Work (Stempel College) at Florida International University.
-Dr. Chowdhury aims to develop a Department of Global Health that opens doors to research and educational opportunities that address health disparities and improve health access for people worldwide.
+Dr. Rajiv Chowdhury, an internationally-renowned global health educator and researcher, is the inaugural chair of the Department of Global Health at the Robert Stempel College of Public Health & Social Work (Stempel College).
+Over the past years, Dr. Chowdhury has developed this pioneering Department of Global Health for Florida that opens doors to academic and scientific opportunities that address health disparities and improve health access for people worldwide.

-Dr. Chowdhury’s scientific publications, thus far, have received ~100,000 citations (his latest publication H-index is 80) and informed multiple global guidelines.
-His work has also received significant media attention, appearing in top-tier outlets like The New York Times, CNN and BBC.
 Dr. Chowdhury was elected a Fellow of the UK Royal Society of Medicine in 2022, a Fellow of the American College of Epidemiology in 2021, a Fellow of the UK Royal Society for Public Health in 2011, and a Fellow of the European Society of Cardiology in 2016.
-In 2013, he received the Bill Gates Senior Prize for contributions to global public health.
+In 2013, he received the Bill Gates Senior Award in Cambridge University for contributions to global health, and in 2023, he received the Velji/Consortium of Universities for Global Health (CUGH) Faculty Award for Global Health Innovation.
+In 2024, he was included in the Stanford/Elsevier Top 2% Scientists List as one of the most influential researchers globally.